 Sophie’s prizes for excellence and innovation in teaching include a University of Oxford Teaching Award and an International Award from the Open Knowledge Foundation.

-Since March 2020 she has also been part of the team behind Ancestry Hour, the thriving Twitter-based hub for discussing all things family history.
+Since March 2020 Sophie has been part of the team behind Ancestry Hour, the thriving Twitter-based hub for discussing all things family history.
 Live chat sessions are open to the entire genealogy community and take place every Tuesday at 7pm, UK time.

 She is also a co-founder of the Pro-Am Genies, a networking and development group for professional and aspiring professional genealogists, whose members are all alumni of the Pro Genealogy course at Pharos Tutors.

 Sophie served on the User Advisory Group of The National Archives (UK) from 2018 to 2022.